andreialarissa25/notas-estudo/README.md

 # notas-estudo
-aqui vao estar as informacoes do tec senac 2026
+aqui vai estar as informacoes do tec senac 2026